sheida-shahali/Supplier-Selection-ML-Project/README.md

-# Supplier Prediction ML Components (Public Version)
+# Supplier Prediction – Machine Learning Components (Public Version)

 This repository contains my contributions to a larger machine learning system built for supplier and account prediction in a logistics context.
 The complete pipeline includes multiple modules; here, I've shared only the components I directly worked on.